ZF2-CriteriaDesigner/criteriadesigner/README.md

 Enjoy

-'If you love it, dont forget to stargaze it'
+# If you love it, dont forget to stargaze it